Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - The Jupyter Notebook is a great alternative (instead of the command line).

 To implement many of the packages in python in your local directory, download Anaconda through [this link](https://www.anaconda.com/download).
-- Once intalled, type `ls` in your home directory and check if there is a directory `anaconda3`.
+- Once installed, type `ls` in your home directory and check if there is a directory `anaconda3`.
+- Once `anaconda3` is in your home directory, you can proceed.
 - Use the `pip install` format below in order to install the required packages.

 The program requires the following python packages:
 - `random`